akulmehta/GlycoGlyphPublic/Documentation.md

 - `cfgToGlycoCT()`: Function.
 Gets the name from the CFG name input field.
 Calls `glycantojson()` to convert the name.
 Calls `jsonToGlycoCT()`to produce the GlycoCT.
 Outputs the GlycoCT to the GUI.

 - `jsonToGlycoCT(json)`: Function.
 Accepts `json` as JSON for the glycan tree produced by `glycantojson()`.
 Converts the glycan tree JSON to GlycoCT.

+_src\modules\linkagewarning.js_

+Contains functions to manage the linkage warning system and smart default linkages.

+- `checkAndDisplayLinkageWarning(name)`: Function.
+Accepts `name` as a string for the CFG name.
+Checks if the structure contains any `??-?` linkages and displays a warning message if found (unless user has dismissed it).
+The warning educates users about standard linkage positions and provides options to apply them.

+- `dismissLinkageWarning()`: Function.
+Dismisses the linkage warning until the page is refreshed.
+Sets `linkageSettings.warningDismissed` to `true` and hides the warning div.

+- `fixUnknownLinkages()`: Function.
+Applies standard child linkage positions to all `??-?` linkages in the current structure.
+Replaces `??-?` with `?1-?` for most monosaccharides and `?2-?` for sialic acids (Neu5Ac, Neu5Gc, KDN, Neu, Sia).
+Also enables the "Apply Standard Linkages" toggle switch and updates the global setting.
+Uses `fixLinkagesRecursive()` helper function to traverse the glycan tree.

+- `fixLinkagesRecursive(node)`: Function.
+Accepts `node` as an object for the current node in the glycan structure.
+Recursively traverses the glycan tree and fixes `??-?` linkages based on monosaccharide type.
+For uncommon monosaccharides not in the `commonMonosExtended` list, the linkage remains as `??-?` (conservative approach).